 - Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test. - Check the power trim and tilt unit / the power tilt unit for any sign of oil leaks.
+Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test. - Check the power trim and tilt unit / power tilt unit for any sign of oil leaks.

-- 1. Trim and tilt rod - Operate each of the power trim and tilt switches / the power tilt switches on the remote control and engine bottom cowling (if equipped) to check that all switches work. - Tilt the outboard motor up and check that the trim and tilt rod / the tilt rod is pushed out completely. - 4.
-Check that the trim and tilt rod / the tilt rod is free of corrosion or other flaws. - 5.
+- 1. Trim and tilt rod - Operate each of the power trim and tilt switches / power tilt switches to check that all switches work. - Tilt the outboard motor up and check that the trim and tilt rod / the tilt rod is pushed out completely. - Check that the trim and tilt rod / the tilt rod is free of corrosion or other flaws. - 5.
 Tilt the outboard motor down.
 Check that the trim and tilt rod / the tilt rod operates smoothly.